 So, if it is that simple, why are you not blogging?
 Not everyone wants to write about his or her life.
-An online diary is seriously not everyone’s cup of tea, but if you spend time online, you will notice not all blogs are personal diaries.
-Those that are personal blogs, are well written and have compelling stories, and they are entertaining.
+An online diary is not everyone’s cup of tea, but if you spend time online, you will notice not all blogs are personal diaries.
+Successful blogs are well written, have compelling stories, and they are entertaining.

-If that is not enough motivation to get you blogging, consider these seven points:
+If that is not enough motivation to get you blogging, consider these points.

 - It gives you a deadline.
 Writers always perform better with deadlines.
 It forces you into a routine and helps you remain focussed.

 - It gives you something else to write.
 Sometimes we need a break from our novels and blogging will help with that.

 - You have to commit.
 It is a daily, weekly or monthly commitment that forces you to write.

 - The comments are great.
 They give you immediate feedback.
 However, some comments are not always great, but consider it a good way to start developing a thick skin.

 - You can write about anything.
 It is a wonderful creative outlet.
 Consider it a place to explore and take risks with your writing that you wouldn’t usually take in a full-length novel.

 - You can create a body of work.
 Consistent blogging will help you create a body of work over time that comes in bite-sized chunks.